You can customize the form Address field as follows:

-In your Form Editor, you can customize the address field any way you like.
+In your Form Editor, you can customize the Address field any way you like.
 You have the options to specify which subfields are required.
 The Address field consists out of six subfields.
-In Edit Field you can also set which subfields will appear in the form, as well as the available countries and the default country.
+In Edit Field you can also set which subfields will appear on the form, as well as the available countries and the default country.

-3. If you want to leave out some subfields, go to Options –Visible Subfields and uncheck the subfields you don’t need, in the dropdown list.
-If you want to use all subfields at a later time, press All, and all the subfields will reappear in your form.
+3. If you want to leave out some subfields, go to Options –Visible subfields and uncheck the subfields you don’t need in the dropdown list.
+If you want to use all subfields at a later time, press All, and all the subfields will reappear on your form.

 Take note that every time you add an Address field, it will initially appear with all of its six subfields.

 4. You can select from 250 available countries and international entities.
 You can uncheck some of them in the Edit Field panel, depending on your needs.
-To uncheck them all, go to Available Countries and simply None, on top of the dropdown list.
-You have also the option to check All countries back.
+To uncheck them all, go to Available countries and simply click None, on top of the dropdown list.
+You also have the option to check All countries back.

-5. You can also set the form to autodetect the country your form user comes from, based on his/her IP.
-Go to Default Country and select Autodetect from the dropdown list.
+5. You can also set the form to autodetect the country your users come from, based on their IP.
+Go to Default country and select Autodetect from the dropdown list.
 Now your form users will not lose their time finding their country when filling out the Address field.

 6. If you want to use the Region/State/County option, notice that it only changes the instructions of the subfield.
-If you want to use your form on a global scale, where some form users might come from region divided nations or states, such as the United States or Mexico, you could use Translations and write down your own instructions, like for example “Region/State”.
+In order to use your form on a global scale, where some form users might come from region-divided nations or states, such as the United States or Mexico, you could use Translations and write down your own instructions, for example, “Region/State”.
 The same goes for the Postal/Zip label.